AllenInstitute/AllenSDK/doc_template/neuron.rst

 Biophysical Models
 ==================
-This guide is a resource for creating a biophysical model using NEURON and the Allen Wrench package.
+This guide is a resource for creating a biophysical model using NEURON and the Allen SDK package.

 Create the Directory Structure
 ------------------------------